 Among the better-known international golf events that have taken place in the Golden Isles are the UBS Warburg Cup, a senior event that pitted a U.S. team led by Arnold Palmer and an international team led by Gary Player, the Walker Cup and the London Daily Telegraph Junior Championship.
 National events have included USGA and LPGA championships as well as the U.S. Kids Golf World Championship.

-In October 2010 a new PGA TOUR Fall Series event, The McGladrey Classic, brought professional golfers from around the nation to compete on the Seaside Course at Sea Island Golf Club.
-The first two years of this now annual golf tournament have received accolades from golf professionals and spectators, and is poised to become a fall tradition in the Golden Isles.
+In October 2010 a new PGA TOUR Fall Series event, The RSM Classic, brought professional golfers from around the nation to compete on the Seaside Course at Sea Island Golf Club.
+The first ten years of this annual golf tournament have received accolades from golf professionals and spectators, and has quickly become a beloved fall tradition in the Golden Isles.

 [Photograph of a couple playing golf, Sea Island, Glynn County, Georgia, ca. 1935] |1935 | Vanishing Georgia]